Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

 Time: Please arrive 15 minutes* before your sign-up time

 Proxy forms: If you are unable to attend the housing selection event during your sign-up time, you may send a proxy in your place.
-Please print out and complete a Proxy Form, and have your proxy bring it to the reservation selection process in RPCC on March 16.
+Please print out and complete a Proxy Form, and have your proxy bring it to the reservation selection process in RPCC on March 14.
+If you would like the Residential and Event Services Office to proxy for you, please write "RES Office" on the proxy form name line.
+We will do our best to accommodate your request for location.
+However, please understand that some locations sell out quickly.
+You will be notified by email on March 14 of your tentative reservation with a link to confirm your reservation.
+Your tentative reservation must be confirmed within 24 hours.
+Unconfirmed reservations will be cancelled after 24 hours following the email notification.

 Degree candidates who no longer live in the Ithaca area:

 An on-campus housing reservation can be made by completing Step 1 of the lottery process to receive a timeslot and lottery number.
 The candidate may then return to the main page and complete the online reservation request for out-of-town students.
 The request must include the following information: number of spaces (beds) required, email and daytime telephone number.
-A reservation will be made for you according to your lottery number during the room reservation process on March 16.
-We will do our best to accommodate your request for location; however, please understand that some locations sell out quickly.
-You will be notified of your tentative reservation by March 17, via email.
+A reservation will be made for you according to your lottery number during the room reservation process on March 14.
+We will do our best to accommodate your request for location.
+However, please understand that some locations sell out quickly.
+You will be notified of your tentative reservation by March 16, via email.
 Your reservation will be confirmed by email upon payment.

-Note: There are numerous options for ground-floor accommodations as well as buildings with elevator access.
+Note: There are numerous options for accommodations in buildings with elevator access.
 If you simply need a room where a guest will not have to negotiate steps, please make that request when making the room reservations, in Step 2 of the process, above.

 Your disability housing request must include the following information: